-Click on the play button ▶ to listen or right-click the sermon title above to download.
+Click the play button ▶ below to listen or click the button above to download.

-6:1 The people of Israel did what was evil in the sight of the Lord, and the Lord gave them into the hand of Midian seven years.
+6:1 The people of Israel did what was evil in the sight of the LORD, and the LORD gave them into the hand of Midian seven years.
 2 And the hand of Midian overpowered Israel, and because of Midian the people of Israel made for themselves the dens that are in the mountains and the caves and the strongholds.
 3 For whenever the Israelites planted crops, the Midianites and the Amalekites and the people of the East would come up against them.
 4 They would encamp against them and devour the produce of the land, as far as Gaza, and leave no sustenance in Israel and no sheep or ox or donkey.
 5 For they would come up with their livestock and their tents; they would come like locusts in number—both they and their camels could not be counted—so that they laid waste the land as they came in.
 6 And Israel was brought very low because of Midian.
-And the people of Israel cried out for help to the Lord.
+And the people of Israel cried out for help to the LORD.

 19 So Gideon went into his house and prepared a young goat and unleavened cakes from an ephah of flour.
 The meat he put in a basket, and the broth he put in a pot, and brought them to him under the terebinth and presented them.
 20 And the angel of God said to him, “Take the meat and the unleavened cakes, and put them on this rock, and pour the broth over them.”
 And he did so.
-21 Then the angel of the Lord reached out the tip of the staff that was in his hand and touched the meat and the unleavened cakes.
+21 Then the angel of the LORD reached out the tip of the staff that was in his hand and touched the meat and the unleavened cakes.
 And fire sprang up from the rock and consumed the meat and the unleavened cakes.
-And the angel of the Lord vanished from his sight.
-22 Then Gideon perceived that he was the angel of the Lord.
-And Gideon said, “Alas, O Lord God!
-For now I have seen the angel of the Lord face to face.”
-23 But the Lord said to him, “Peace be to you.
+And the angel of the LORD vanished from his sight.
+22 Then Gideon perceived that he was the angel of the LORD.
+And Gideon said, “Alas, O Lord GOD!
+For now I have seen the angel of the LORD face to face.”
+23 But the LORD said to him, “Peace be to you.
 Do not fear; you shall not die.”
-24 Then Gideon built an altar there to the Lord and called it, The Lord Is Peace.
+24 Then Gideon built an altar there to the LORD and called it, The LORD Is Peace.
 To this day it still stands at Ophrah, which belongs to the Abiezrites.

-25 That night the Lord said to him, “Take your father’s bull, and the second bull seven years old, and pull down the altar of Baal that your father has, and cut down the Asherah that is beside it 26 and build an altar to the Lord your God on the top of the stronghold here, with stones laid in due order.
+25 That night the LORD said to him, “Take your father’s bull, and the second bull seven years old, and pull down the altar of Baal that your father has, and cut down the Asherah that is beside it 26 and build an altar to the LORD your God on the top of the stronghold here, with stones laid in due order.
 Then take the second bull and offer it as a burnt offering with the wood of the Asherah that you shall cut down.”
-27 So Gideon took ten men of his servants and did as the Lord had told him.
+27 So Gideon took ten men of his servants and did as the LORD had told him.
 But because he was too afraid of his family and the men of the town to do it by day, he did it by night.

 28 When the men of the town rose early in the morning, behold, the altar of Baal was broken down, and the Asherah beside it was cut down, and the second bull was offered on the altar that had been built.
 29 And they said to one another, “Who has done this thing?”
 And after they had searched and inquired, they said, “Gideon the son of Joash has done this thing.”
 30 Then the men of the town said to Joash, “Bring out your son, that he may die, for he has broken down the altar of Baal and cut down the Asherah beside it.”
 31 But Joash said to all who stood against him, “Will you contend for Baal?
 Or will you save him?
 Whoever contends for him shall be put to death by morning.
 If he is a god, let him contend for himself, because his altar has been broken down.”